keltia/fetiche-rs/README.md

 Here are some of the things I've been working on.
 Some of these are registered as issues on [GitHub issues].

-- Add more tests & benchmarks.
+- Add more tests and benchmarks.
-- convert the opensky code to use actors.
+- convert the opensky code to use [actors](https://en.wikipedia.org/wiki/Actor_model).
-- add a feeder that dispatch different events in the avionix flow into separate AMQP queues.
+- add a feeder that dispatches different events in the Avionix flow into separate AMQP queues.

 Upcoming refactors:

+- Rewrite Engine to be Actor-based.
+(ONGOING)
 - Remove `Cat21` and all its derivatives (`Adsb21`, etc.).
 We do not use this anymore.
-- Merge back `fetiched/src/engine`  into the main `engine`, which imply using actors for the main engine too.
-(ONGOING)
-- Merge `fetiche-formats`  and `fetiche-sources` as they are completely linked and dependent.

 Uncertain: